usedhondacivic/ROS-docker-container/README.md

 Have a need for speed? noVNC is definitely slower than native apps (but still much better than the VMs because it's on your local network).
 You can instead use X11 forwarding to render the GUI apps natively, but it requires more configuration.
 See the X11 forwarding section below for details on the setup.

+# Debugging

+Break something in your config?
+No worries!
+Simply save you homework folders somewhere.
+Delete the ROS-docker-container folder, and follow the installation instructions again.

 # About the project

 ## Why?